LazyTarget/ProcHelper/README.md

 # ProcHelper
-A service which helps starting processes on a machine
+A service which helps starting processes and extensible functions on a remote machine